 This past weekend, Chikara held two shows under the banner of Chikarasaurus Rex: King of Sequel.
 In addition to the homegrown natives who appeared on the card – standout wrestlers like Mike Quackenbush, Eddie Kingston, Jigsaw, UltraMantis Black, Sara del Rey, Green Ant and 3.0 to name a few – there were several choice guest stars as well.

 In addition to the American standouts like Colt Cabana and El Generico, Chikara Pro Wrestling managed to bring us imports from various other lands in Mima Shimoda, Johnny Saint, Johnny Kidd, Rey Bucanero, Atlantis, Makoto and Tsukasa Fujimoto.
-Tacking onto that, they’ve made some pretty big announcements to future guest stars, including current Japanese sensation Kana to appear for the fed in October, and Joshi ..click here to read more
+Tacking onto that, they’ve made some pretty big announcements to future guest stars, including current Japanese sensation Kana to appear for ..click here to read more

 Atlantis, Chikara, Chikara Pro Wrestling, Colt Cabana, Eddie Kingston, Green Ant, independent pro wrestling, Independent Wrestling, Jigsaw, Johnny Kidd, Johnny Saint, Makato, Mima Shimoda, Rey Bucanero, Sara del Rey, Tsukasa Fujimoto, UltraMantis Black

 While everyone expected WWE champion CM Punk to pop up on an independent pro wrestling event after winning the title at Money in the Bank, I don’t think anyone predicted that moment would come at an AAW show in Berwyn, IL.